NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 What If I Don’t Get The Hall and/or Room I Really Wanted?

-Housing assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 8.
-Those wishing to have an opportunity to change their housing assignment, may complete a waiting list form and submit it to Connie Manes in the Student Development office, located directly across Alumni Way from the New Residence Hall.
-Notification will occur after August 1, 2013 if the desired space becomes available.
+Housing assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 10.
+Those wishing to have an opportunity to change their housing assignment, may complete a wait list form and submit it to Connie Manes in the Student Development office, located directly across Alumni Way from the New Residence Hall.
+If the desired change is possible 2-3 weeks after the lottery concludes, you will be contacted to confirm the change.
+Otherwise, notification will occur after August 1, 2014 if the desired space becomes available.
 If you are not contacted over the summer, you may work with your Area Coordinator after the first 2 weeks of class, and if a space in the room and/or hall has opened, you may coordinate a move with him/her.

 When May I Move In To My Hall/Room?